edoi777/Simple-PHP-Bot/readme.txt

-Still need to write! :x
+Something to do with readme I suppose :)